Organ Procurement Organizations

 During this same time, organ transplants increased substantially, and the number of deaths on the national transplant list trended downward.
 OPOs commit to maximizing every possible donation opportunity by obtaining authorization for donation, managing the donor, facilitating the organ recovery, and transporting organs to transplant centers.

-Recent data in the Journal of the American Medical Association indicates the performance of the U.S. organ procurement system is among the very best in the world, with 43 of the 50 top-performing international jurisdictions – and 9 of the top 10 performers – being U.S. states.
+Moreover, recent data in the Journal of the American Medical Association indicates the performance of the U.S. organ procurement system is among the very best in the world, with 43 of the 50 top-performing international jurisdictions – and 9 of the top 10 performers – being U.S. states.
 Comparing U.S. and Europe data from the Global Observatory on Donation and Transplantation and UNOS demonstrates again the strong performance of the U.S. OPO and transplant system.

 Taken together, the data demonstrates great strengths within the current structure of regionally based Organ Procurement Organizations with close cooperative ties to their area transplant centers and donor hospitals.